 She then went in-house for 11 years as a Senior Counsel and Vice President for MTV Networks, CBS Television and King World Productions.
 As in-house counsel, she reviewed and supervised the review of hundreds of daily, weekly and one-off programs and films; advising producers regarding fair use, libel, privacy, right of publicity, copyright and trademark infringement and the myriad other torts that television shows, films and other news and entertainment content can involve.
 At MTV, she developed successful procedures and protocols for programs that relied heavily or entirely upon the fair use of video clips.

-Since 2007 she has continued to work with television production companies, filmmakers, authors and other content creators in her solo practice, vetting documentaries, television programs, books, plays and movies.
+Since 2007 she has continued to work with television production companies, filmmakers, authors and other content creators in her practice, vetting documentaries, television programs, books, plays and movies.
 An important part of her practice is drafting fair use opinion letters and libel review letters needed by producers and writers to secure errors and omissions insurance.

-She is admitted to the Bars of New York State and the Southern and Eastern Federal Districts of New York.
 She received her J.D. with Highest Honors from Rutgers Law School-Newark in 1991, where she served on Law Review.
 She has a B.S. in Journalism and a B.A. in Theatre from the University of Kansas.
 Prior to law school, Ms. Conkey was Press Secretary to Manhattan Borough President David Dinkins and a staff writer for Ralph Nader.

 She currently serves on the Board of Trustees of the William Allen White Foundation, a non-profit organization connected to the University of Kanas and dedicated to improving journalism education and practice nationally.
 She is an avid gardener and lover of the Catskill Mountains.

 Counseling Content Providers in the Digital Age: A Handbook for Lawyers – New York State Bar Association